bchavezgd/bchavezgd.github.io/_posts/2015-01-25-design-workshop.md

 Paul boag, [boagworld.com](http://www.boagworld.com)

-"Your brand is a promise; kept"
+"Your brand is a promise; kept!"

 Consider what has to happen for each user.